Visualizing Every Premier League Season Finish Since 1992

 Liverpool’s red line oscillates dramatically in the chart’s early years.
 Second under Dalglish, near-misses, then a long absence from the top.
 They came close in 2014 — Gerrard’s slip, three points dropped against Chelsea — and then Klopp arrived.

 In 2019/20 they won the title with 99 points, their first league championship in 30 years.
 In 2024/25 they won it again under Arne Slot, equalling Manchester United’s record of 20 English league titles.
+Yet after winning the league under Slot and a big summer of investment, 2025/26 has surprised with 12 league defeats and scrapping for Champions League football.

 The teams that came and went